Museums in Michigan Offer a World of Learning Right in Your Backyard

 Flint Institute of Arts: Huntington celebrates the Flint Institute of Arts by providing everyone access free of charge every Saturday.
 Also, thanks to the Genesee County Arts Education and Cultural Enrichment Millage, Genesee County residents receive free museum admission every day at the Flint Institute of Arts.

-4) More Free Museum Admission Options
+4) More Free Museums Admission Options

 Additional programs that provide free museum days: